NATALIAGR/Twitter_location_mention_detection/README.md

 Date= March 2019

 """
+Introduction
+These are the main modules I created as part of a project I developed: an early warning system pipeline based on social media channels.
+I used historical data (csv format) but functions can be inserted into an online twitter stream pipeline.
+Hope you find it useful.

 DATA:
 '---.csv'
- These are the main modules I created to develop an early warning system pipeline based on social media channels from the company interested.
- These modules were created analyzing historical twitter data.

   Modules created:

  a) clean_tweet.py